rossta/rossta.github.com/source/blog/2018-01-18-connect-four-rendering-with-svg-and-vuejs.html.md

 ---
-title: Connect Four Rendering with SVG and Vue.js
+title: Connect Four with SVG and Vue.js
 author: Ross Kaffenberger
 published: false
 summary: Using pattern masks and animation to display falling checkers